-That said, people are allergic to what comes on wool, such as lanolin.
+What we discovered is that in reality very few people are truly allergic to wool fibers.
+That said, people are allergic to what catches a ride on wool, such as lanolin.
 Lanolin is a fiber protectant that wool-bearing animals naturally and evolutionarily produce.

-If you have sensitivity to wool, it absolutely could be an allergy to excess lanolin on the wool fiber.
+If you're asking yourself this, it absolutely could be an allergy to excess lanolin on the wool fiber.
 To be sure, check the fineness of the fiber in the clothing you'd wear.
 Most brands list this information on their product page.
 You can find ours here.

 |FIBER FINENESS μm **||14-19||16-20||14-19||16-20||13-18|